 During your first consultation with your plastic surgeon, you must bring all relevant medical documentation with you on the day.
 This includes any referral letters, insurance details, Medicare cards, and any relevant scans that you may have had.
 This will allow our surgeons to look at your unique situation and develop a personalised procedure plan for you in order to achieve the best results.

-Initial consultations go for around one hour.
+Initial consultations go for around 30 minutes.
 This is to ensure that you do not feel rushed and we have the opportunity to discuss the surgery in detail with you.

 We understand that undergoing any surgery can be a daunting experience for some, which is why we encourage all our patients to ask as many questions as they need.
 We want to ensure that you feel confident and comfortable before taking the next step.